joinpursuit/Pursuit-Core-Web/html_css_dom/fetch/README.md

 What happens when you search for the number 23?

 You'll notice that an error is thrown.
 The error says that `countries.forEach is not a function`.
 This is a little bit unexpected and undesired.
 I'd like for you to add a `debugger` on the line before `return response.json()` and one before the `forEach` then try again.
 While you're paused on the first debugger take a look at the Response object.
-Some things you may notice is that the Response object has the properties status and ok.
-Notice that status is 404 (Not Found) and ok is `false`.
+Some things you may notice is that the Response object has the properties `status` and `ok`.
+Notice that the status is 404 (Not Found) and ok is `false`.
 Now play through the debugger.
 Now our code is frozen on the line before the `forEach`.
 This is undesired.
 We had a 404 status code but we still fulfilled our promise and moved on to the next chain.
 This is a NEGATIVE of `fetch`.
 4xx and 5xx status codes will NOT throw errors with `fetch`.
 Instead we need to alter our fetch code like so:

 ```js
   fetch("https://restcountries.eu/rest/v2/name/" + searchTerm)